-With so many options on the shelves, which should you be stocking up on for your car?
-Ultimately, it will depend on what you drive, as those with high performance engines, and those who live in colder climates, may need specific oils to keep their engine running properly.
+With so many options on the shelves, which one you should be stocking up on will depend on what you drive, as those with high performance engines, and those who live in colder climates, may need specific oils to keep their engine running properly.
 Reading your owner’s manual will be the easiest way to figure out what type of motor oil you should use, as well as any potential alternatives as your car gets older, helping to make sure your wheels keep turning.

 Picture credit: Seasontime/shutterstock.com, Nor Gal/shutterstock.com, romarti/shutterstock.com, vchal/shutterstock.com